open-education-hub/operating-systems/content/chapters/compute/lab/content/processes-threads-apache2.md

 The choice of whether to use multiple processes or threads is not baked into the code.
 Instead, `apache2` provides a couple of modules called MPMs (Multi-Processing Modules).
-Each module implements a different concurrency model and the users can pick whatever module best fits their needs by editing the server configuration files.
+Each module implements a different concurrency model, and the users can pick whatever module best fits their needs by editing the server configuration files.

 The most common MPMs are